MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-manage-internal-assets.md

 - Maintaining and repairing fixed assets regularly to prevent breakdowns, malfunctions, and safety hazards that can disrupt operations and cause losses

-- Optimizing the utilization and allocation of fixed assets to avoid idle capacity, overstocking, or underutilization that can affect profitability and cash flow
+- Optimizing the application and allocation of fixed assets to avoid idle capacity, overstocking, or underuse that can affect profitability and cash flow

 - Implementing asset management systems and practices that can track, monitor, and evaluate the performance, condition, and value of fixed assets and provide insights for improvement